The WWF is run at a local level by the following offices...

 Collectively these barriers point to the difficulties of retrofitting nature-based solutions into a procurement regime that is more attuned to costs and accountability.

 This is not peculiar to South Africa.
 A new publication by the European Union (Public Procurement of Nature-Based Solutions Addressing barriers to the procurement of urban NBS: case studies and recommendations) points out that while nature-based solutions can be a powerful tool for cities dealing with sustainability challenges and have potential to boost local economies and create business opportunities, many public authorities have difficulty in using public procurement to implement nature-based solution projects.

 These challenges are not insurmountable, but they do require of practitioners and cities to work collaboratively in building the capacity and knowledge of cities to support the planning, financing and implementation of nature- based solutions.

 Cities need to mainstream nature-based solutions in their policy and praxis as a crucial options to generate employment and economic growth in cities in the context of long term recovery plans from COVID-19, while achieving long-lasting change by making cities climate resilient, healthy, and liveable.

-Louis Scholtz is the Senior Programme Manager for Urban Futures with WWF South Africa.
+Louise Scholtz is the Senior Programme Manager for Urban Futures with WWF South Africa.
 This is a version of an opinion piece first published by the Thomson Reuters Foundation.